-FS80: Extended descriptions of a particular form field is tied to that specific field
+FS80: Extended descriptions of a particular form field is tied to that specific field case basis since it depends on the situation and on which users the system is addressing.

 It is not always enough to have a common label text to explain to the user what, how, and why certain information in the form is required.
 When the need for an extended explanation arises, for example, to clarify the date formats, or why you ask the user to enter certain information, the explanation should be linked to the current form object.